-A bucket list comes from the morbid phrase, “kicking the bucket”.
-It’s about to get dark in here so if you are uninterested in learning about the disturbing history behind this phrase – skip to the next paragraph.
-Though it’s far from definitive, the interweb suggests that kicking the bucket came from when a prisoner was hung as punishment.
-They would stand on a bucket with a noose around their neck, until somebody kicked the bucket out from underneath them…
+A bucket list comes from the morbid phrase, “kicking the bucket.”
+Though it’s far from definitive, the interweb suggests that the saying, kicking the bucket, came from when a prisoner hanged.
+They would stand on a bucket with a noose around their neck until somebody kicked the bucket out from underneath them.

-Plus, the idea that I have to do all these things before I die makes me feel panicky and full of anxiety.
+Plus, the idea that I have to do all these things before I die makes me feel panicky.
 I have enough anxiety between bare grocery shelves and, now, buckets tipping over.
-But if you are a hardier human and the title doesn’t bother you, first of all – dang, baller!
-Second, you do you.

 Gettin’ After It

 With all my dreams dumped out, I circled everything I could achieve in a year.
 I made sure to think about money and time.
 Of those circled dreams, I picked adventures that were exciting.

 My goal was to find an easy win.